 Divorce has become a significant part of life in this country.
 A divorce may be necessary to clear away a problem that blocks you from leading a better life.
 Divorce is never pleasant.
 Some divorces are more unpleasant than others.

-This website offers a summary of the law, as I understand it at the time of writing and posting (March 2008).
+This website offers a summary of the law, as we understand it at the time of writing and posting (March 2008).
 The law is always subject to amendment by the legislature, reinterpretation by the courts, different application by different judges, and factual variation from case to case.
-If you need a lawyer outside my area, ask me or call before acting on what you have read, talk to a lawyer in your area - that is why they are there.
+If you need a lawyer outside our area, ask us or call before acting on what you have read, talk to a lawyer in your area - that is why they are there.

 Tennessee has two types of divorces: uncontested, which are usually based on irreconcilable differences, and contested, which require proof of grounds for divorce.

 An irreconcilable differences divorce requires that the parties agree to be divorced.
 You must have a written Marital Dissolution Agreement that makes adequate and sufficient provisions in writing for the custody and support of the minor children of the marriage and makes a fair and equitable division of your property.
 There are also additional technical requirements, but the Marital Dissolution Agreement is the essence of an irreconcilable differences divorce.
 As for assessing fault for the marriage breakdown, you only need to say that differences have arisen that will prevent you from living together as husband and wife.

 A traditional contested divorce is a case in which the parties cannot agree and must go to trial.
 The most common grounds for a contested divorce are:

 Habitual drunkenness or abuse of narcotic drugs that was contracted since the marriage

 Living separately and apart for two (2) years with no minor children